vskolegov/MLOps/lab2/README.md

 Or manually in Docker Dektop

-Copy password from terminal and open Jenkins in your browser at http://localhost:8080
+Copy password from terminal and open Jenkins in your browser at http://localhost:8080.

+I recommend immediately installing the proposed modules, especially Git, because it will be difficult to do this later.

 ## Jenkins